aiyeola/savannatech-web-dev-assignment/README.md

 ### Accessing the Application

-- Browswer should open and navigate to `http://localhost:5173` to use the web UI.
+- Browser should open and navigate to `http://localhost:5173` to use the web UI.
 - Ensure the backend server is running for API requests to work.

 ### Additional Notes